IvanPlisyakov/Material-Complexity-Visualizer/Documentation/Troubleshooting.md

 1. Make sure you are clicking the mode option in the dropdown (the radio button should change)
 2. Close and reopen the Material Editor tab
 3. Check the Legend — it should update to show the new mode name, scale, and Hotspots

+### No wire colors on materials opened at startup

+**Symptoms:** After restarting the editor, materials that were previously open (auto-restored by UE) show white wires, no Legend, and no Hotspots.
+Switching to the tab or interacting with the graph makes colors appear.

+**Root cause:** Two separate bugs combined to cause this:

+1. The DrawingPolicy skipped its initial cost calculation for tabs that hadn't been focused yet — triggering calculation only when a tab is active or the user changes a setting.
+2. On UE 5.6+, auto-restored background tabs don't get the MCV node factory injected (only the foreground tab does during startup).

+**This is fixed in the current plugin version** (`362aa47` + `b47ff2b`).
+If you still see it:

+1. Wait 1–2 seconds after the editor finishes loading — the background factory injection ticker runs for 10 seconds after startup
+2. Verify you have the latest plugin version installed
+3. If it persists, close and reopen the affected Material Editor tab as a workaround

+---

 ### Wire with highest cost is not red